potassium-os/build-env-ubuntu/README.md

-# debootstrap-ubuntu
+# debootstrap-debian
-debootstrap enviroment for ubuntu
+Minimal debian image with debootstrap and some other packages for use in potassium build system